DavidLichtenberger/reaper-csurf-us2400/readme.md

 2. Although there is a version for 64 bit Windows now, I have no way to test it, so you’ll have to do that yourself.
 (As of now it works ok, thanks for testing, Nardberr and mim!)

+_Update: It seems to work ok for pretty much everyone who tested it (32 or 64).
+See details in the [thread](http://forum.cockos.com/showthread.php?t=132165 "Cockos Reaper Forums")._

 [Back to Top](#contents)

 ---